adielashrov/Enhance-DL-with-SBM-Modelsward2023/PCC_SBM/GettingStarted_with_PCC_RL_PCC_Uspace.md

 Go to src and build the project
 ```
 cd src
+make clean
+cd src/say_good_morning
 make
+cd ..
+make
 ```
+This should build the PCC client and PCC server applications.

 Start the udt server side of the environment – regular:
 ```